singhster7/singhster7/README.md

 <h3>
 Hey there! , I am Sanil,
- A Final Year student at Kalinga institute of industrial technology,Bhubaneshwar, India
+ A Final Year student at Kalinga Institute of Industrial Technology,Bhubaneshwar, India

 </h3>